crossplane/oam-kubernetes-runtime/design/one-pager-scope-workload-interaction-mechanism.md

 The overall idea is for the applicationConfiguration controller to fill critical information in the workload and scope CRs.
 In addition, we will provide a helper library so that scope controller developers can locate the resources they need with a simple function call.
 Here is the list of changes that we propose.
-1. Add an optional field called `workloadRefPath` to the `scopeDefinition` schema.
+1. Add an optional field called `workloadRefsPath` to the `scopeDefinition` schema.
 This is for the scope owner to declare that the scope relies on the OAM scope/workload interaction mechanism.
 The value of the field is the path to the field that takes `workloadRef` objects.
 In our example, the scope definition would look like below since our `HealthScope` takes the `workloadRef` field at `spec.workloadRefs`.
      ```yaml